 With the wind howling outside and icy rain lashing your windows, cosily snuggling under goose down bedding is an excellent choice when you want to stay warm in cold weather.
 Soft goose down comforters come in a variety of sizes, colors, and fill powers.

-Trying to find the best down comforter can be slightly confusing at first, but it’s mostly a matter of comparing the fill power rating and construction.
+Trying to find the an excellent down comforter can be slightly confusing at first, but it’s mostly a matter of comparing the fill power rating and construction.
 Very high-quality down comforters will have many different layers of baffle boxes to prevent the feathers from shifting and to keep the warmth more uniform.

 The fill power rating simply represents the number of cubic inches that an ounce of down feathers will take up.
 The higher the rating, the denser and larger the goose down clusters.
 Many brands use cheaper fillers such as duck down to reduce the cost.
 At this point, it mostly comes down to budget and taste as these comforters need to be heavier and thicker to provide the same amount of warmth.
 Whatever you choose will most certainly keep you toasty warm at night, but the best down comforter should be made from 100% goose down.